Your physical and mental health is vital to every aspect of your Temple experience.

 - sexually transmitted disease (STD) testing and

 - vision care.

-Student Health Services is open weekdays from 9 a.m. to 4 p.m.
-For general questions, please reach out during normal business hours.
+Student Health Services is located on Temple’s Main Campus, on North Broad Street.
+For general questions or to schedule an appointment, please reach out during normal business hours.

 If you’re looking for emotional or mental health support, Temple’s Tuttleman Counseling Services offers comprehensive treatment.
 Committed to providing affirming care and support for all, students can access group and individual counseling as well as psychiatric services.
 Referrals can be made to outside professionals if that’s your preference.